risk-first/website/menagerie/Complexity-Risk.md

 There is a whole branch of complexity theory devoted to how the software _runs_, namely [Big O Complexity](https://en.wikipedia.org/wiki/Big_O_notation).

-Once running, an algorithm or data structure will consume space or runtime dependent on it's performance characteristics, which may well have an impact on the [Operational Risk](Operational-Risk) of the software.
+Once running, an algorithm or data structure will consume space or runtime dependent on its performance characteristics, which may well have an impact on the [Operational Risk](Operational-Risk) of the software.
 Using off-the-shelf data structures and algorithms helps, but you still need to know their performance characteristics.

 The [Big O Cheat Sheet](http://bigocheatsheet.com) is a wonderful resource to investigate this further.